illtron3030/Challenge_17_Regex_Tutorial/Develop/Challenge_17_Regex_MatchingEmail.md

 # # Regex Tutorial: Matching An Email
-Regular expressions (Regex) are patterns used to match character combinations in strings.
+Regular expressions (aka Regex) are patterns used to match character combinations in strings.
 This tutorial explains the email regex by breaking down each part of the expression.

 ## Summary
 The following expression can be used to verify that user input is a valid email address: